laboratorio-de-dinamica-dos-fluidos/2019.2-PerdaDeCarga/README.md

 ## Comparação com a teoria

-Para realizar a comparação com a teoria vamos pegar cada uma das seis medidas encontradas de velocidade e comparar a perda de carga total do sistema teórica com a aferida.
+Para realizar a comparação com a teoria vamos pegar as medidas encontradas de velocidade e comparar a perda de carga total do sistema teórica com a aferida.